TinyApps.Org

 However, combining the hack with these instructions from Don Jones to add a service to the "safe" list did the trick.
 Here are the combined steps (which assume you are booted into Safe Mode):

-1. Add a key to HKEY_LOCAL_MACHINE\System\CurrentControlSet\Control\SafeBoot\Minimal named lscmd or what have you.
+1. Add a key to HKLM\System\CurrentControlSet\Control\SafeBoot\Minimal named lscmd or what have you.
+If you are in Safe Mode with Networking, add the key to HKLM\SYSTEM\CurrentControlSet\Control\SafeBoot\Network\.

 4. A new cmd.exe window will open with LocalSystem privileges.
 When you are finished, close the window, delete the registry key you made, and delete the service: sc delete lscmd .